bronifty/npx-create-mf-app-build/README.md

 yarn start
 ```

-- to demo the fallback, run the following commands and open browser on localhost:8080 (it serves the nav app from build via linked library instead of remote federation)
+- to demo the fallback, switch to host app and run yarn start then open browser on localhost:8080 (it serves the nav app from build via linked library instead of remote federation)

 ```bash
 cd packages/host && yarn start